-Parent-led anxiety treatment could improve children's lives, study findsAugust 22nd, 2013 in Psychology & Psychiatry /
+Parent-led anxiety treatment could improve children's lives, study findsAugust 22, 2013 in Medicine & Health / Psychology & Psychiatry

 A new study by the University of Reading has found that delivering Cognitive Behaviour Therapy (CBT) via parents could be an efficient and effective way of treating childhood anxiety disorders.